44th Medical Brigade: Medical regulating

 forward command posts had the primary responsibility for control of this phase and the primary means of evacuation was usually "Dustoff."

 Phase III involved movement of patients to in-country treatment facilities to provide further definitive care, in-country convalescence, or an even distribution of patient workloads.
 Patients in this category usually had an expected length of hospitalization of less than 30 days.
 The initial responsibility for Phase III began with the medical group MRO.
 If evacuation to hospitals of another medical group was required, a request was submitted to the brigade MRO.
 At that point, the brigade MRO assumed responsibility for Phase III and distributed patient workload to hospitals capable of completing required treatment.
-The primary means of evacuation was provided by U.S. Air Force fixed-wing aircraft, with "Dustoff" providing some assistance.
+The primary means of evacuation was provided by US Air Force fixed-wing aircraft, with "Dustoff" providing some assistance.

 Phase IV included evacuation to out of country to United States Pacific Command (PACOM) or continental United States (CONUS) treatment facilities for extended definitive treatment or convalescence in excess of thirty days.
 Phase IV was the complete responsibility of the Brigade MRO and a change in procedure for out-of-country evacuations was initiated in November 1967.
 Although the change was referred to as a "new" system, there were no new concepts initiated because the "new" system was existing Army doctrine.
 It had not, however, previously been applied to aeromedical evacuation in Vietnam.